i5hi/helpers/vault_101.md

 ### Policies

-A policy in vault allows us to define access control to a secret path.
+A policy in Vault allows us to define access control to a secret path.

 So far we have performed all operations as the root user that we logged in as.